-There are just some areas in our homes that seem to gather clutter faster than others.
-I like to call these “clutter hotspots.”
+There are just some areas in my house that seem to gather clutter faster than others – the entryway, the fridge and the kitchen counters being a few.
+I call these “clutter hotspots.”
+Thankfully, they can be decluttered fairly quickly, with a little bit of focused attention.

 The 10 Clutter Hotspots You Can Clean-Up in 15 Minutes or Less